guilhemmarchand/TA-azure-blob-archiving/docs/configuration.rst

 *Notes:*

 - If the system level Python3 interpreter is not available in ``/usr/bin/python3``, you can either change this location or create a symbolic link as a best practice
+- If you cannot define the symbolic link to ``/usr/bin/python3`` and you are running a Splunk version prior to Splunk 8.0, you will need to update the Python path in ``AzFrozen2Blob.sh`` (CAUTION: this is not upgrade resilient!
+A much better practice is to fix the OS)
 - If you are configuring a standalone indexer rather indexers in clusters, change ``slave-apps`` to ``apps``
 - Repeat this operation for every index where archiving needs to be enabled